-Bisphosphonate drugs are bone density medications (also called bone-modifying agents) used to help prevent bone loss (osteoporosis).
-They are also used as a bone-strengthening treatment for women with bone metastases.
+Bisphosphonate drugs are bone density medications (also called bone-modifying agents) that help prevent bone loss (osteoporosis).
+They are used in breast cancer treatment and care.

-Bisphosphonates are now used to treat some women with early breast cancer [9,116].
-These drugs may lower the risk of breast cancer recurrence [117-118].
+Bisphosphonates are used to treat some women with early breast cancer [6,61].
+These drugs may lower the risk of breast cancer coming back (recurrence) [59-60].

 If you are postmenopausal (either naturally or through ovarian suppression) and will get chemotherapy or hormone therapy after breast surgery, your oncologist may recommend the bisphosphonate zolendronic acid (Zometa) as part of your treatment .